-Peyton Manning is joining his Denver Broncos teammates in an attempt to take it all against the Seattle Seahawks at the Super Bowl XLVIII in New Jersey, but the star quarterback has also had an individually standout season.
+We’re one year out from Peyton Manning’s failed attempt to take it all against the Seattle Seahawks at Super Bowl XLVIII in New Jersey, but the star quarterback has also had an individually standout season in 2014.
 Manning claimed back his record for the most touchdown passes in a regular season from Tom Brady in 2013, and also threw for a league record total 5,477 yards.

 T9.
 Matthew Stafford (Detroit Lions)